cofounders/gitbook-wdi-10/projects/project_02/zac_and_tamara.md

 ​

 You too have done a brilliant job on this stuff Zac and Tamara.
 It looks great and works really well.
 You should be very proud of yourselves.
 I can't wait to see what you two build for your final projects!
+Let me know if you have any questions about the feedback (or about anything!).